wgsl-tooling-wg/wesl-spec/Visibility.md

     choke on the unknown attribute as is and feels like having two export forms is a bit inconsistent.
 * Consider changing to public by default for imports within the package only.
-  * Matches semantics when importing from .wgsl code
+  * Matches semantics when importing from WGSL code
   * no annotation effort for tiny projects, everything public is fine.
   * (Private by default gives a gentle push to programmers to consider their api every time they add a public annotation.)